numbbo/coco/docs/coco-doc/source/index.rst

    .. todo:: add link

 #.
-The display is as convenient (user-centered) and informative as it can get.
+The display is as comprehensible, intuitive and informative as as possible.
+   Aggregation over dimension is avoided, because dimension is a parameter a practitioner can and should use to select an optimizer.

 .. todo::

-.. note:: (Anne) would mention in addition meaningful and comprehensible display of performance measure [in contrast to - extreme result of just final ranking of BBcomp or aggregation of dimension in math opt community]

 Terminology
 -----------